odoo/odoo/doc/webservices/iap.rst

     :param UserToken account_token:
     :param float credit:
-    :param str description: optional, helps users identify the reason for charges on their accounts.
+    :param str description: optional, helps users identify the reason for charges on their account
+    :param str dbuuid: optional, allows the user to benefit from trial credits if his database is eligible (see :ref:`Service registration <register-service>`)
-    :returns: :class:`TransactionToken` if the authorization succeeded.
+    :returns: :class:`TransactionToken` if the authorization succeeded
     :raises: :class:`~odoo.exceptions.AccessError` if the service token is invalid
-    :raises: :class:`~odoo.addons.iap.models.iap.InsufficientCreditError` if the account does
+    :raises: :class:`~odoo.addons.iap.models.iap.InsufficientCreditError` if the account does not have enough credits
     :raises: ``TypeError`` if the ``credit`` value is not an integer or a float

 .. code-block:: python